Judeous/Cryptyrinth/Cryptyrinth.md

 + Start: Calls InitializeItems, checks for SavaData.txt, and if there is SaveData, asks if the current user is the player that uses said SaveData
    * If the player is the one that previously saved to SaveData.txt, then Load is called
-   * If not, then _player1_ is rebuilt, and GetGamemode is called, then the respective functions are called:
+   * If not, then _player1_ is rebuilt, and GetGamemode is called, then the respective code is called:
      * Gamemode 1: FirstWeapon
      * Gamemode 2: _player2_ is created
 + Update: has a _gamemode_ switch: